achyutsh/Diabetes-Risk-Analysis/README.md

 ### 👥 Average HbA1c by Gender
 Highlights how average HbA1c levels vary between male and female participants.
 ![Average HbA1c by Gender](avg_hba1c_by_gender.png)

+## ✅ Conclusion

+This analysis revealed several key insights about diabetes risk patterns:

+- **Strong correlations** were observed between biometric indicators such as **BMI**, **HbA1c**, and **fasting blood glucose**, confirming their role as critical markers in assessing diabetes risk.

+- The **HbA1c distribution** showed a significant portion of the population falling into the **prediabetes** and **diabetes** ranges, suggesting a high prevalence of undiagnosed or poorly managed cases.

+- **Risk level segmentation** based on HbA1c clearly demonstrated that a large number of individuals exceed the normal threshold, reinforcing the need for proactive health monitoring.

+- When analyzed by **gender**, the average HbA1c levels were slightly **higher in males**, indicating a potential gender-based risk trend that warrants deeper investigation.

+These findings provide a strong foundation for building predictive models, designing targeted health interventions, or developing interactive dashboards for healthcare professionals and patients.